GVProf/GVProf/docs/pytorch.md

 - *resnet*

-We get the `reset` example from the [pytorch benchmark](https://github.com/pytorch/benchmark/tree/master/torchbenchmark/models/resnet50) repo.
+We get the `resnet` example from the [pytorch benchmark](https://github.com/pytorch/benchmark/tree/master/torchbenchmark/models/resnet50) repo.

 To ease the installtion, we provide `1-spatial-convolution-model.py` and `1-spatial-convolution-unit.py` to check layer-wise and end-to-end performance.